 GND when OSC SEL is forced low.
-In these configurations, the nominal reset active time and watchdog time-out period are determined by the number of clocks or set by the formula in Table 2.
-When OSC SEL is high or floating, the internal oscillator is enabled and the reset active time is fixed at 140ms minimum.
-OSC IN selects between the 1 second and 70ms minimum normal watchdog time-out periods.
-In both cases, the time-out period immediately after a reset is at least 1 second.
+In these configurations, the nominal reset active time and watchdog timeout period are determined by the number of clocks or set by the formula in Table 2.
+When OSC SEL is high or floating, the internal oscillator is enabled and the reset active time is fixed at 35ms minimum for the LTC691 and 140ms minimum for the LTC695.
+OSC IN selectes between the 1 second and 70ms minimum normal watchdog timeout periods.
+In both cases, the timeout period immediately after a reset is at least 1 second.